a2stuff/a2d/res/notes/testplan.md

 * Run on Laser 128.
 Launch DeskTop.
 Copy a file to Ram5.
 Launch This Apple DA, close it.
 Verify that the file is still present on Ram5.

+* Launch DeskTop.
+Apple > Puzzle.
+Verify that the puzzle does not show as scrambled until the mouse button is pressed.
+Repeat and verify that the puzzle is scrambled differently each time.

 # Selector